Facebook

 There are several ways to screen for cancer.

-• Genetic testing: Genetic testing can identify changes in specific genes that increase the risk of developing the hereditary disease.
+• Genetic testing: Genetic testing can identify changes in specific genes that increase the risk of developing a hereditary disease.

 • Family history assessment: A family history assessment can help identify people with a history of cancer.

-• Imaging tests: Imaging tests, such as mammograms and colonoscopies, can help detect cancer early.
+• Imaging tests: Imaging tests like mammograms and colonoscopies can help detect cancer early.

 If you are at increased risk for the disease, talk to your doctor about screening.
 Early detection is the key to the successful treatment of hereditary cancer.